-10. Helping Children to Keep Themselves Safe
+9. Helping Children to Keep Themselves Safe/RSHE

-Children are taught to understand relationships, respect and promote British values and respond to and calculate risk through our personal, social, health and economic (PSHE) Sex and Relationships (SRE) education lessons and in all aspects of school life.
+Children are taught to understand relationships, respect and promote British values and respond to and calculate risk through our personal, social, health and economic (PSHE) Relationships and Sex Education and Health Education (RSHE) lessons and in all aspects of school life.
+We will have a consistent approach of following a robust sequential RSHE program.
+Included in this is the knowledge they need to recognise and to report abuse whilst being clear that it is never the fault of the child who is abused and that victim blaming is always wrong.

-Our approach is designed to help children to think about risks they may encounter and have help to work out how those risks might be overcome and the support available to them.
+Our approach is designed to help children to think about risks they may encounter both on and off line and have help to work out how those risks might be overcome and the support available to them.
 Discussions about relationships and risk are empowering and enabling for all children and promote sensible behaviour rather than fear or anxiety.
 Children are taught how to conduct themselves and how to behave in a responsible manner.
-Children are also reminded regularly about consent, online safety, including sexting and bullying procedures including the legalities and consequences and where to go for help.
+Children are also reminded regularly about consent, online safety, including sharing nudes/semi nudes and bullying procedures including the legalities and consequences and where to go for help.
+We mark anti bullying week, children mental health week, internet safety day etc.

 The school continually promotes an ethos of respect for children and the emotional health and wellbeing of our students is important to us.
 Pupils are encouraged to speak to a member of staff in confidence about any worries they may have.
+Pupils also have access to a wide range of support both on and off line.